Iconic London: 13 Sites

 Windsor is ~30 minute tube ride from London, getting off at the Slough station.
 Don’t let that discourage you; it was worth it!
 We ended up going on a Saturday morning arriving right around opening time.
 Mistake.
 The line was insanely long.
 Our friends we went with did not have a London Pass and ended up in a much shorter line to buy tickets.
 The folks at Windsor were nice enough to let us go in with them.

 The castle is quite impressive!
-It amazing to me how massive, yet old, it is.
+It’s amazing to me how massive, yet old, it is.
 The staterooms were cool, but there isn’t much time to linger or explore.
 Everyone pretty much meandered through in one big line as your path is roped off.
 I was ok with that, as I felt the best part was gazing at the castle facade.
-It felt as if I was an anachronism.

 There is a quaint town around the castle.
 You could plan to have lunch and do some shopping if you have the time.
 The town was not necessarily authentic, but was appealing nonetheless.

 After we hit Borough Market (a must!
-I’ll elaborate in my London food post), we meandered over to Tate Modern.
+Read about it here.), we meandered over to Tate Modern.
 I do love a good art museum, especially a free one.
 I was a bit disappointed with this one and thought there were way too many sculptures of feces.
 Maybe I’m just used to art museums with a more diverse blend of art.
 Maybe I didn’t find the floor of art that would have impressed me.
-Maybe I’m just uncultured swine.
+Perhaps I’m just uncultured swine.
 I would spend more time at the British Museum or try Tate Britain.

 How cool is it to say you’ve been in a fortress?
 Or that you’ve ogled the jewelry of royalty?
 I’m just be a nerd, but London kept slapping me in the face with it’s historically significant sites.
 We went here around midday on a Sunday.
 There was no line and few crowds, except for the Crown Jewels.
 We didn’t join any of the official tours and wandered around.
 Allow lots of time for the Tower as there are many layers of the fortress to explore.
 The Crown Jewels are so worth the wait in line!